Lamoreauxaj/lamoreauxaj.com/src/some/index.md

 Since this would always result in a smaller circle as we can see above, this means that no minimum enclosing circle could have $0$ points on the boundary of the circle.

-What if there was exactly one point on the boundary of the circle.
+What if there were exactly one point on the boundary of the circle.
 Then we could shrink the circle around the single point as the origin until there is another point on the boundary of the circle.

 ![Figure.
 Shrinking circle until two points are on boundary.](./media/videos/main/1080p60/One_boundary_point.mp4)